Section: Doing a redirection

 jResponseRedirect: redirects to an action of the application with optional parameters

-jResponseRedirectUrl: redirects to any URL
+jResponseRedirectUrl: redirects to any URL, in particularly external url.

 To specify a redirection to an action, you indicate 'redirect' as the type of response: